 As of October 2021, Charlotte Water has nearly reached the maximum limit of permitted sewer flow to the WSACC system and, therefore, has no additional treatment capacity in the WSACC system.
 The WSACC system also has limited treatment capacity and is in the early stages of an expansion project.Details of their project can be found on the WSACC website: www.wsacc.org.

 Short Term Actions

 Charlotte Water has requested and received approval of a reduced flow factor from the N.C.
 Department of Environmental Quality (NCDEQ – the State agency regulating wastewater permits).
 Moving forward for the WSACC Service Area, sewer capacity shall be calculated on a per bedroom basis: 65 GPD per bedroom or minimum of 130 GPD per dwelling unit.

 Mid Term Actions

-started the process to design and construct a pump station to help provide some additional capacity to these basins and other service areas.
-The station will pump wastewater to an existing Charlotte Water wastewater treatment plant and would provide more capacity in approximately 2 years from the start of this project and detailed design begins.
-A design-build team was selected, and the first contract primarily for design services was approved by City Council mid-February and preliminary design is currently underway.
+Charlotte Water selected a design-build team to design and construct a new pump station and force main to help provide some additional capacity to this service area.
+The station will pump wastewater to an existing Charlotte Water wastewater treatment plant and would provide more capacity in approximately early 2024.
+The design-build team is currently designing the infrastructure and securing property and parcels.
+An update on progress will be shared after design is considered more than 60% complete.

 Long Term Actions